smerdis/smerdis.github.io/_pages/about.md

   - /about.html
 ---

 I'm a neuroscientist and data scientist with over two decades of professional programming experience.
+I'm particularly interested in using modern computational tools to discover and develop therapeutic advances that improve human lives.